Willagee

 What is the weighted average housing cost based on tenure mix in the Willagee SA2?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,298.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,298.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,967/month, and renters paying $1,225/month.

 How affordable is housing in the Willagee SA2 relative to local incomes?